Welcome to today's edition of the Rush 24-7 podcast.

 Do you realize in the Dakotas whole cities have to be built to house all the employees moving in, all the people moving into work in this industry?

-The unemployment rate where the fracking business is doing well is under it's like 3.5%.
+The unemployment rate where the fracking business is doing well is under, it's like 3.5%.

 It's under 4%.

-Haley Barber's really dumped on Obama truthfully.
+Haley Barber is really dumped on Obama, truthfully.

 Telephone number 800-282-2882.

-One of the reasons why Obama is not going to okay the Keystone Pipeline.
+One of the reasons why Obama is not going to okay the Keystone pipeline.

-He is a huge billionaire.
+He is a huge, he's a billionaire.

 Major, major Democrat bankroller, donor, bundler.

-If Obama, among other things, will continue disapproving of the Keystone Pipeline.
+If Obama, among other things, will continue disapproving of the Keystone pipeline.

-From a Democrat donor.
+$100 million from a Democrat donor.

 John, thank you for calling.